 Thanks to its open BIM approach, Tekla Structures has the ability to communicate with MES solutions and machine interfaces and export files in various formats.
 This makes collaboration with various project stakeholders easy.
 Soilbuild can efficiently exchange digital information across the project value chain, as well as work with other providers’ solutions and fabrication machinery.

 “Tekla Structures’ adaptability makes it easy for us to work with various machine interfaces as well as incorporate new technologies into our existing production ecosystem,” says Mr Nath Tushar, Digital Innovation Leader, Soilbuild Construction Group Ltd.

-“This flexibility is very important for us as we continue to push the boundaries of construction,” says Mr Daryl Chew, Planning Engineer, Precast, Soilbuild Construction Group Ltd. “Tekla Structures’ interoperability minimises discrepancies and miscommunication amongst the various project stakeholders.
-This in turn enables us to work more efficiently from the start to finish of each project.”
+“This flexibility is very important for us as we continue to push the boundaries of construction,” says Mr Daryl Chew, Planning Engineer, Precast, Soilbuild Construction Group Ltd. “Tekla Structures’ interoperability minimizes discrepancies and miscommunication amongst the various project stakeholders.
+This, in turn, enables us to work more efficiently from the start to finish of each project.”